 There are many reasonable education options such as the Indiana Wesleyan University, but we need to start preparing.

 So I started researching the various college savings options available.
-I decided to go to the Vanguard website because Vanguard is the most conservative mutual fund company I know of, because as far as saving for college is concerned I dont want to invest too aggressively.
+I decided to go to the Vanguard website because Vanguard is the most conservative mutual fund company I know of, because as far as saving for college is concerned I don’t want to invest too aggressively.
+That being said, I still want to have enough so she can choose from a Nursing degree, to an online entrepreneurship MBA, or whatever else she has in mind.
 So here is what I found.

 529 College savings Plan

 529 plans enable you to invest for higher education free of federal and, sometimes, state income taxes.
 States or schools can sponsor a 529 plan.
 Most are open to residents of all states.
 Some plans allow you to invest between $200,000 and $300,000 on behalf of one child, so a 529 plan may be your best bet for fully funding a college education.

 Enjoy investing flexibility, high contribution limits, and tax advantages to save for college and graduate school.